 In addition to his academic and community service initiatives, Lovell also finds time to give back to Pace.
 He currently works at the calling center at the University, where he speaks with prospective students, gives his assessment of academic and extracurricular programs at Pace, and helps ease the transition from high school to college.

 Lovell says he’s unsure of where his Pace Path will lead him after graduation, but is currently setting his sights on a possible career in television production; specifically, he’d like to work with BET, and help produce the network’s awards show programming.

 As for the immediate future?
-While Lovell likely won’t be heading back to Pittsburgh this summer, you could be sure that he won’t be hanging out at the beach—rather, he’ll be continuing to make a difference each and every day.
+While Lovell is unsure of his plans this upcoming summer, you could be sure that he won’t be hanging out at the beach—rather, he’ll be continuing to make a difference each and every day.

 - Academic Programs

 - Career Services